KiddoV/wails-pure-js-template/README.md

 ## About

 This is an extremely straightforward Wails template, comprising essential web components (HTML, CSS, JS) and intentionally lacking any front-end frameworks, dependencies, or Node package management.
 As a result, you'll end up with an exceptionally lightweight source folder (1 - 5MB).

 That being said, this is a good template for something like a ``Hello World`` application, which doesn't require you to store ~200-300MB of source files.

-You'll need to construct everything from the ground up.
-Good luck!

 ## Instruction

 1. Do all the setup/ installation for [Wails](https://wails.io/docs/gettingstarted/installation).
 2. Open command prompt on your desire directory.
-3. ``$> wails init -n [your-app-name] -t https://github.com/KiddoV/wails-pure-js-template``
+3. ``> wails init -n [your-app-name] -t https://github.com/KiddoV/wails-pure-js-template``
-4. ``$> cd ./[your-app-name]``
+4. ``> cd ./[your-app-name]``
-5. ``$> wails dev``
+5. ``> wails dev``
 6. Keep developing...

 ## Live Development